-- Prepare your empty containers by using a hot glue gun to glue the candle wick in the center of the container and steadying it with 2 straws taped together so that the wick will stay centered.
+- Prepare your empty containers by using a hot glue gun to glue the candle wick in the center of the container and steadying it with a clothes pin.
 Place in the oven.
 (170F)

 - Create a double boiler by filling a medium sized pot 1/2 way full with water, place a glass pyrex bowl in the water.

 - Pour beeswax and coconut oil in a glass bowl and allow to fully melt. **keep heat to low-medium**

 - Steady your wick and allow to cool, preferably in a warm (170F) oven.